bnguy208/cse163/README.md

     - Download shapefile by going to Cartographic Boundary by Geography, then Counties, and selecting the download option for 500,000 (national) to download the 11 MB file.

 ## Installations
-All visualizations were developed through VS Code using the Anaconda cse163 environment that support Python version 3.9.17.
+All visualizations were developed through VS Code using the Anaconda cse163 environment that supports Python version 3.9.17.
 Necessary packages include pandas, geopandas, matplotlib, and plotly.
-Instruction on how to set up the Anaconda cse163 environent and VS Code are provided [here](https://courses.cs.washington.edu/courses/cse163/software/).
+Instructions on how to set up the Anaconda cse163 environent and VS Code are provided [here](https://courses.cs.washington.edu/courses/cse163/software/).

 ## Python Files
 `extract_and_merge.py` has functions defined to load in the xlsx Washington Overdose data and merge the Washington and U.S. datasets with geospatial data.